BenjaminTurnour/Electric-Propulsion-Design-Tools-for-UAVs/README.md

 # Aircraft-Sizing
-This repository will include all the code and files needed to make initial sizing and design choices for the AIAA Design Build Fly competition.
+This repository will provide simulations for selecting motor, proeller, and battery combinations for UAV's.

 Sparse Checkout recommended if you are low on storage space: